reidmorrison/symmetric-encryption/docs/configuration.md

         * `file`
             * Stores the encrypted encryption key as files on disk.
             * See `--key-path` to change the location of the file keystore.
+        * `heroku`
+            * Generate a configuration file for use on heroku.
+            * Follow the instructions displayed to store the encrypted encryption key as a heroku environment settings.
     * Default: `file`

-##### Example

-It is recommended to run the following commands using the same user that the application will run under.
-In this example it will use the user `rails`
+* `--regions`
+    * Used by the `aws` keystore to set the regions that should be supported.
+    * Default: `us-east-1,us-east-2,us-west-1,us-west-2`

+### File Keystore

-Create the directory to act as the file keystore, and lock it down so that :
+Create the directory where the output files will be created and secure it so that no other users can see the files:

 ~~~
-sudo mkdir /etc/symmetric-encryption
+mkdir ~/.symmetric-encryption
-sudo chown rails /etc/symmetric-encryption
-chown rails /etc/rails/keys/*
+chmod -R 0400 ~/.symmetric-encryption
 ~~~

 Generate file keystore, using an application name of `my_app`.
 Create keystores for each of the environments